St. John's Preparatory School (Massachusetts)

 St. John's Preparatory School is a grade 6–12 private, Catholic, all-boys college-preparatory school located at 72 Spring Street, Danvers, Massachusetts, United States.
 It was established in 1907 by the Xaverian Brothers.

-St. John's was formerly a combination commuter-boarding school but ended its residential program in 1975.
+St. John's was formerly a combination commuter-boarding school, but ended its residential program in 1975.

 History

 St John's Prep was originally founded in 1907 by a group of Xaverian brothers.
 The first headmaster, Brother Benjamin, initiated plans to build a school.
 In the autumn of 1907, he facilitated the construction of the Memorial Gymnasium.

 It became evident in those early years that enrollment would continue to rise, construction on Xavier Hall began in the spring of 1910 and it was completed in 1911.
 At the time it housed 16 classrooms, a library and reading room, a study hall, an assembly hall, 50 private rooms, and a dormitory room for about 80 beds.

+On May 22, 2023, a Danvers police detective accidentally discharged his weapon while responding to a report of an active shooter at St. John's Prep, prompting a large police response as students fled the campus.
+The initial call was later determined to be a hoax, amid a series of similar swatting calls targeting Massachusetts schools.

 Campus

-St. John's Preparatory school is located in the town of Danver, Massachusetts about 20 mi north of Boston.
+St. John's Preparatory school is located in the town of Danvers, Massachusetts about 20 mi north of Boston.
 The school is on 175 acre of wooded, residential land.
 The school mainly uses four buildings for academics: